secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

 The separation of duties and responsibilities of authorizing transactions, recording transactions and maintaining custody to prevent individuals from being in a position to both perpetrate and conceal an error or irregularity.

-***Points considered while performing the listed test steps:***
+**Points considered while performing the listed test steps:**

 *  Understand by inquiry and observation whether there is adequate segregation of duties among those that authorize transactions, record transactions and maintain custody of assets.
-   - Inspect the accounting policies and procedures manual noting that segregation of duties policies and procedures (specific to the area reviewed) are documented.
+   - Inspect the accounting policies and procedures noting that segregation of duties policies and procedures (specific to the area reviewed) are documented.
    - Use the corroborative inquiry technique to corroborate segregation.
 *  Perform review of individuals and the tasks they perform, and review their user profile to determine if their system access allows the segregation of duties (i.e., the system access is limited to the tasks they perform and does not compromise the segregation of duties).
 </details>